 Wheel Alignment is defined as aligning the wheels with respect to each other to reduce tire wear and to ensure that vehicle travel is straight and true (without “pulling” to one side).
 Alignment angles can also be altered beyond the maker’s specifications to obtain a specific handling characteristic.
 The purpose of these adjustments is to maximize tire life.

 Wheel Balancing is defined as the process of balancing the weight of a tire and wheel assembly so that it travels evenly at high speeds.
-The main purpose of balancing a wheel is so as to get rid of all the vibrations occurring at highway speeds which can be felt on the steering wheel as well as seat.
+The main purpose of balancing a wheel is to get rid of all the vibrations occurring at highway speeds which can be felt on the steering wheel as well as the seat.

 After we know what is wheel alignment & balancing, let us take a look at some terms which are widely used in these –

 Camber – It is the inclining of the wheels from the imaginary line which is perpendicular to the ground when seen from the front of the vehicle.
 At the point when the wheels tilt outward at the top, the camber is supposed to be positive (+).
-At the point when the wheel inclines internal at the top, the camber is supposed to be negative (-).
+At the point when the wheel inclines internally at the top, the camber is supposed to be negative (-).
 The measure of tilt is estimated in degrees from the vertical line.

 Let us see the effects of CAMBER –

 Caster – It is the inclining of the uppermost point of the steering axis either forward or backward (when seen from the side of the vehicle).
 The backward tilt of the steering axis is positive (+) and the forward tilt is negative (-).
 The caster impacts directional control of the steering however it doesn’t influence the tire wear and it is the only thing that isn’t customizable in the vehicle.
 Overburdening the vehicle or a weak or sagging rear spring will also affect the Caster of the vehicle.
 If the rear of the vehicle is higher than its designated trim height, the front suspension moves to a less positive caster.